Documenting the American South Logo

 Ethelene McCabe Allen, May 21, 2006.
 Interview C-0314.

-Change and Constancy: Tenant Farming and Family Connections in Rural North Carolina: This is the first interview in a thirteen-part series of interviews with Ethelene McCabe Allen.
-The daughter of tenant farmers during the 1930s and 1940s, Allen reflects on her family history in this interview, paying particular attention to her maternal and paternal grandparents, her parents' childhood experiences, and her own relationship with extended family during her childhood in North Carolina.
+Change and Constancy: Tenant Farming and Family Connections in Rural North Carolina: The daughter of tenant farmers during the 1930s and 1940s, Ethelene McCabe Allen reflects on her family history in this interview, paying particular attention to her maternal and paternal grandparents, her parents' childhood experiences, and her own relationship with extended family during her childhood in North Carolina.

 Interviewee: Ethelene McCabe Allen Interviewer: Barbara C. Allen